anushiny-cedrick/my_git/README.md

-learning how to used git onthe command line
+learning how to used git onthe command line good one